-The School Bus Rider On-Site Safety Training Program for Winter/Spring 2020
+The School Bus Rider On-Line Safety Training Program for 2020-2021

 The Auditor General's Report of 2015 revealed a gap in consistent training provided to school bus riders in the Province of Ontario.
-Intertrain Incorporated has developed two Standardized Ministry of Education approved School Bus Rider On-Site Safety Training sessions, which are age appropriate and which use engaging themes, including multi-media and interactive components.
-The program content includes key bus rider safety messages with training sessions of approximately 30 minutes in length to be presented by skilled trainers.
+Due to COVID-19 Intertrain Incorporated has developed two Standardized Ministry of Education approved School Bus Rider On-Line Safety Training sessions, which are age appropriate and which use engaging themes.
+The program content includes key bus rider safety messages with training sessions of approximately 30 minutes in length, presented by skilled trainers.
 The following training will be provided: